 India Gate primarily a memorial to the unknown soldier was Designed by Lutyens.
-The 42 metre high structure is a war memorial in honour of the soldiers who died during the second world war.
-The imposing structure from where stretch massive lush green lawns has an eternal flame (Amar Jawan Jyoti) to honour the memory of the unknown soldiers.
-India Gate prominently located in the vicinity of Rastrapati Bhavan is a major crowd puller during the hot summer evenings of Delhi by virtue of its lush green lawns.
+The 42-metre high structure is a war memorial in honour of the soldiers who died during the second world war.
+The imposing structure from where stretch massive lush green lawns have an eternal flame (Amar Jawan Jyoti) to honour the memory of the unknown soldiers.
+India Gate prominently located in the vicinity of Rashtrapati Bhavan is a major crowd puller during the hot summer evenings of Delhi by virtue of its lush green lawns.

-Built by the wife of Humayun, Haji Begum in the mid 16th century, this red sand stone structure is considered to be the predecessor of Taj Mahal.
-The structure is one of the best example of Mughal Architecture.
+Built by the wife of Humayun, Haji Begum in the mid 16th century, this red sandstone structure is considered to be the predecessor of Taj Mahal.
+The structure is one of the best examples of Mughal Architecture.
 Humayun’s wife is also buried in the red and white sandstone, black and yellow marble tomb.
 The entry in the complex is free on Fridays.

 A marvellous piece of architecture where the bicameral legislature of India meets for its sessions.
-Lok sabha, the lower house and Rajya Sabha the upper house.
-Close to Rashtrapathi Bhavan, is a domed almost circular structure almost a kilometer in circumferance, and was designed by the famed architect Lutyens.
+Lok Sabha, the lower house and Rajya Sabha the upper house.
+Close to Rashtrapati Bhavan is a domed almost circular structure almost a kilometre in circumference and was designed by the famed architect Lutyens.
 It is the seat of the Indian Parliament and during the sessions of Parliament there is a flurry of activity in and around the structure.